 There is no true compensation for a tragic loss of life.
 However, there is help available to families enduring the wrongful death of a loved one.
 California law allows certain surviving family members the ability to file a wrongful death claim against the party responsible for the death.

-What Is Covered By a Wrongful Death Claim?
+What Damages Can Be Pursued in a Wrongful Death Claim?